 I work on quite a few different projects.
 Most end up resembling puzzles on large data and pattern matching or machine learning.
-Areas of interest include computational biology (mostly on plants) and biomedicine (data analysis, experimental design), time series (fast algorithms for fundamental problems such as correlation and burst detection as well as applications like forecasting, and pattern matching in trees and labeled graphs.
+Areas of interest include computational biology (mostly on plants) and biomedicine (data analysis, experimental design), time series (fast algorithms for fundamental problems such as correlation and burst detection as well as applications like time series forecasting), and pattern matching in trees and labeled graphs.

-Since 2013, I've become interested in millimeter wireless problems under the auspices of NYU WIRELESS and in close collaboration with Sundeep Rangan, Aditya Dhananjay, and Marco Mezzavilla.
-This has included projects having to do with high performance digital radios, robotics to try to find the best placement of base stations and possibly fire-fighting using drones.
+Since 2013, I've become interested in millimeter wireless problems under the auspices of NYU WIRELESS and in close collaboration with Sundeep Rangan, Aditya Dhananjay, and Marco Mezzavilla, especially in the context of Pi-Radio.

 In addition to applied machine learning work, I have worked on the problem of designing a meta-algorithm called SafePredict that is allowed to refuse to accept the predictions of an underlying machine learning algorithm if it determines the predictions will incur an error rate higher than a user-specified bound.
 Our SafePredict framework can asymptotically achieve a higher correctness rate for any machine learning algorithm on the non-refused predictions.
 This is the thesis work of Anil Kocak whom I co-advised with Elza Erkip.
 David Ramirez is also a collaborator in that work.
 Shantanu Jain is also working on making the software usable by users of machine learning packages.
 With Ben Peherstorfer , we are extending that work to numerical problems.
 Alexis Joly, Titouan Lorieul and I are applying similar reasoning to inferring sets of labels for an object when finding the exact label of that object is too uncertain.